MrRique15/go_rest_api/README.md

 ## Testing the Application

-To test the application, execute the following command:
+To test the API Gateway application, execute the following command:

 ```bash
 cd main_api